daniel-keogh/graph-theory/OVERVIEW.md

 The above state diagram has three states, `{q0, q1, q2}` and accepts strings over the alphabet `{0, 1}`.

-When the automaton recieves an input string we read each symbol in the string one by one, following the arrow labelled with the corresponding symbol to a new state.
+When the automaton receives an input string, we read each symbol in the string one by one, following the arrow labelled with the corresponding symbol to a new state.
 After reading the entire string, if we are located in an accept state (i.e. q1), we *accept* the input string and if not, we *reject* it.

 The below table is included to illustrate the result of reading the string "1011" over the automaton pictured above.